 - Most banks now offer online customer support officers who will attempt to find out if that bank’s prepaid card supports the payment service.

 - You can also try adding the card to Apple Pay.
-To add a card to Apple Pay:

 - Open the Wallet app on your iPhone

 - You will be asked to either enter card details manually or to add the card by taking an image of the card.